Nicholas G. J. Ballanta

 Nicholas G.J.
-Ballanta (1893–1962) was a Sierra Leonean music scholar, composer and educator who conducted field research of the music of West Africa in the early 20th century.
+Ballanta (1893–1962) was a Sierra Leonean music scholar, composer, and educator who conducted field research on the music of West Africa in the early 20th century.
 His education in European music influenced his musical compositions.
 The years he spent collecting indigenous African music prompted him to compose musical plays or operas set in African villages; his work combines elements from both African and European music.

 Early life

 Nicholas George Julius Taylor was born to Krio parents on 14 March 1893 in Kissy, near the city of Freetown in Sierra Leone.
-His mother was a Christian woman, Sarian Ade Wray, and his early memories included singing in the choir at St. Patrick's Anglican Church.
+His mother was a Christian woman named Sarian Ade Wray, and his early memories included singing in the choir at St. Patrick's Anglican Church.
 His father, Gustavus Taylor, played the violin and organ.
 A ship's engineer, Gustavus Taylor travelled between Sierra Leone and the Gambia.
 Nicholas remembered his father performing concerts in the Gambia.
 Gustavus died in a shipping accident when Nicholas was ten years old.

-In 1905 Nicholas was sent to the CMS Grammar School in Freetown.
-There he played clarinet and became sergeant of the school band.
-By 1906 he completed Clark's Catechism in Music, and also won first prize in music at the government school exhibition.
-At that time he began lessons in organ.
+In 1905, Nicholas was sent to the CMS Grammar School in Freetown.
+There, he played clarinet and became sergeant of the school band.
+By 1906, he completed Clark's Catechism in Music, and also won first prize in music at the government school exhibition.
+At that time, he began organ lessons.
 Completing the high school course in less than the normal three years, he went to work as a clerk in the Sierra Leone attorney general's office.
 He received several promotions for government positions in Sierra Leone and the Gambia.

-Beginning in 1911, Nicholas served as organist at St. Patrick's church, and between 1913 and 1917 he studied books on harmony, form, counterpoint and fugue.
-In 1917 he passed the first examination for the degree of Bachelor of Music at Durham University, but a trip to England would have been required to complete the degree.
+Beginning in 1911, Nicholas served as organist at St. Patrick's church, and between 1913 and 1917, he studied books on harmony, form, counterpoint, and fugue.
+In 1917, he passed the first examination for the degree of Bachelor of Music at Durham University, but a trip to England would have been required to complete the degree.

 As musical director of the choral society in Freetown, Nicholas worked with Adelaide Caseley Hayford, who used her influence to promote Ballanta's further education.
 He composed a choral work, "Belshazzar's Feast", set to a text by Felicia Hemans, that was performed in Freetown in 1919.
 When Mrs. Caseley Hayford travelled to America, she took that work with her to continue promoting his career.
 She urged him to join her and sent funds for his journey to the United States.